bob-ros2/tioros/README.md

 If this parameter is set to true the bot does not respond with a thank you message in the channel chat for incoming events.
 Events are only published via the eventsub ROS topic.

 > ~frame_id (string, default: channel)\
 Used frame_id in the JSON data published by the json ROS topic.
-This data can be used e.g. to store the data in a DB.
+The json topic can be used e.g. to store the data in a DB.

 ## Supported EventSub Events
 The following received Twitch EventSub events are published as std_msgs/String topic messages.